 - List the bases of the coding parts of a nucleotide sequence as triplets (codons).

-- Present the nucleotide sequence only by a single strand, in the 5’-end to 3’-end direction from left to right in a continuous fashion.
+- Moreover, you must present the nucleotide sequence only by a single strand, in the 5’-end to 3’-end direction from left to right in a continuous fashion.
 The terms 3’ and 5’ shall not be represented in the sequence.

 - Prepare a separate sequence if there is a nucleotide sequence that is made up of one or more non-contiguous segments.
 Mark them with a separate sequence identifier.